IncDrops/PollitGo/Users/testing/projects/nextn/README.md

     *   This means your trigger is set to "Type: Cloud Build configuration file (yaml or json)" and Cloud Build cannot find the specified YAML file (e.g., `cloudbuild.yaml`) in your GitHub repository at the specified "Location" path.
     *   **Solution:**
         *   Ensure your `cloudbuild.yaml` file exists at the root of your repository (or the path specified in the trigger).
         *   Ensure the `cloudbuild.yaml` file has been **committed and pushed** to your GitHub repository.
-(See Troubleshooting E)
+(See Troubleshooting E if your pushes are failing).
         *   Verify the "Location" in the trigger settings correctly points to this file (e.g., `cloudbuild.yaml`).
 3.  **REBUILD/REDEPLOY PROTOTYPE** from Firebase Studio after confirming.

 ### D. TRIGGER ERROR: "Failed to trigger build: if 'build.service_account' is specified..."

+You've correctly identified a key error message: `"Failed to trigger build: if 'build.service_account' is specified..."`.
 **This error means the Cloud Build trigger's logging configuration is incompatible with using a user-managed service account, likely due to an organization policy.** This happens *before* Cloud Build tries to read your code or `cloudbuild.yaml`.
+The trigger cannot even start the build.

-**SOLUTION: UPDATE TRIGGER LOGGING MODE VIA `gcloud`**
+**SOLUTION: UPDATE TRIGGER LOGGING MODE VIA `gcloud`** The most direct way to resolve this, especially if the UI options in the Cloud Console are limited for your setup, is to use the `gcloud` command-line tool.
 1.  **Open Cloud Shell** in the Google Cloud Console or use your local `gcloud` CLI, ensuring you're authenticated to the correct project (`pollitgo`).
 2.  **Identify your trigger's region** (e.g., `us-central1`, `europe-west1`).
-You can find this on the Cloud Build Triggers page.
+You can find this on the Cloud Build Triggers page in the Google Cloud Console.
-3. Run one of the following commands to update the logging mode for your "PollitGo" trigger (replace `YOUR_TRIGGER_REGION`):
+3. Run one of the following commands to update the logging mode for your "PollitGo" trigger (replace `YOUR_TRIGGER_REGION` with the actual region):
     *   **Recommended first try:**
         ```bash
         gcloud beta builds triggers update PollitGo --region=YOUR_TRIGGER_REGION --update-logging=CLOUD_LOGGING_ONLY